 A Quick & Dirty Guide to the Best Paddling in Gaston County

-When it comes to paddlesports, Gaston County is an under-the-radar destination that packs a powerful punch.
+When it comes to paddling, Gaston County is an under-the-radar destination that packs a powerful punch.
 Four-season paddling on flatwater, class I-IV whitewater, and more than 25 miles of blueways are packed into this scenic North Carolina location just west of Charlotte.
-Make the most of it with our guide to the top spots to get on the water in Gaston.
+Make the most of it with our guide to the top spots to get on the water in Gaston County.

 Catawba River Blueway

 Gaston County’s longest blueway follows the Catawba River for 27 miles from River Street Park in Mt.
-Holly across the North Carolina/South Carolina state line to Nivens Creek in Tega Cay.
+Holly across the North Carolina/South Carolina state line.
 Nine public access points on the wide and gentle Lake Wylie section of the Catawba River Blueway give you plenty of options for half-day to full-day trips along more than 300 miles of shoreline.

 South Fork River Blueway